-- Replacement of the original contract with a new contract (if the remaining goods or services under the original contract are distinct from those already transferred to the customer) - II.
+- I. Replacement of the original contract with a new contract (if the remaining goods or services under the original contract are distinct from those already transferred to the customer) - II.
 Continuation of the original contract (if the remaining goods or services under the original contract are distinct from those already transferred to the customer, and the performance obligation is partially satisfied at modification date). - III.
 Mixture of (i) and (ii) (if elements of both exist).

-be no guarantee that such information is accurate as of upon such information without appropriate professional Although every effort is made to provide accurate and timely information, there can be no guaran it is received or that it will continue to be accurate in the future.
-No one should act upon such in after a thorough examination of the particular facts and circumstances of the stuation. © 2013 BDO New Zealand Limited.
+effort is made to provide accurate and timely information, there can be no guarantee that such information is accurate as of treat it will continue to be accurate in the future.
+No one should act upon such information without appropriate professional hexamination of the particular facts and circumstances of the situation.

+W Zealand Limited.
 All Rights Reserved.
-For more information visit www.bdo.co.rg.
+For more information visit www.bdo.nz.
+Although every efit is received or that a thorough © 2020 BDO New Z

-NZ IFRS 15: REVENUE FROM CONTRACTS WITH CUSTOMERS (2)
+BDO NZ IFRS 15: REVENUE FROM CONTRACTS WITH CUSTOMERS (2 OF 4)

-Version 1a: 2016
+Version 1: 2020

-Effective Periods Beginning 1 January 2018
+Effective Periods Beginning 1 January 2017